L E A R N . S U P P O R T . L E A D .

 LEAD TEACHERS

-Geni Donnelly ERYT-500, Founder of YTIYT, Co-founder Yogamour, YACEP owner of Yogamour Yoga & Healing Arts Center, in Frederick, Maryland.
-Geni is E-RYT 500® certified, YACEP® approved , and co-founder of the nonprofit organization Yogamour.
+Geni Donnelly ERYT-500, Founder of YTIYT, and Owner of Yogamour Yoga and Healing Arts Center, in Frederick, Maryland.
+Geni is E-RYT 500® certified, YACEP® approved, and co-founder of the former nonprofit organization Yogamour.
 She is a registered Prana Flow® yoga teacher and 500 Hour Advanced Yoga Therapy certified.
 Further qualifications include Somatic Experiencing Training™ , certification in Trauma-Sensitive Yoga for PTSD founded by David Emerson of the Trauma Center of Justice Resource Institute in Massachusetts, certification with Street Yoga working with Traumatized and Disadvantage Youth, as well as a Yoga for Cancer (Y4C) Teacher Training with Tari Prinster, Trauma-Informed Yoga Training taught by Hala Khouri with Off The Mat Into the World, and Teaching Yoga and Mindfulness in Prison at the Omega Institute with Kath Meadows.

-Having practiced yoga for decades, Geni has been teaching public yoga classes, and trauma sensitive yoga classes for survivors of trauma and marginalized communities since 2009.
-Teaching to marginalized populations include addiction recovery, incarcerated populations and survivors of domestic violence, sexual assault and child abuse.
-She has led yoga volunteer retreats to the US, Puerto Rico and Asia inviting individuals to take their practice off of the mat through participation in volunteer out-reach programs globally and locally.
-Geni co-leads Yogamour Trauma-Informed Yoga Training Programs for yoga teachers, educators, clinicians and social workers.
+Having practiced yoga for decades, Geni has been teaching public classes and trauma-sensitive yoga for survivors of trauma and marginalized communities since 2009.
+Her work with marginalized populations includes those in addiction recovery, incarcerated individuals, and survivors of domestic violence, sexual assault, and child abuse.
+She has led yoga volunteer retreats across the U.S., Puerto Rico, and Asia, inviting participants to take their practice off the mat through meaningful engagement in outreach programs both locally and globally.
+Geni also co-leads Yogamour’s Trauma-Informed Yoga Training Programs for yoga teachers, educators, clinicians, and social workers.

-Bonnie Abbott, a certified 200 Hour Registered Yoga Teacher, finds passion in her mission in providing trauma-informed yoga that is personalized and accessible to all backgrounds.
+Bonnie Abbott is E-RYT 500® certified, YACEP®, and specilizes in trauma-informed, accessible yoga for children and adults.
+Bonnie finds passion in her mission in providing trauma-informed yoga that is personalized and accessible to all backgrounds.
 She strives to create a safe space where people can experience yoga in a non-judgmental and inclusive environment.
-She is a queer creator with a social justice mindset, and her goal is to make yoga accessible to everyone.
+She is a queer creator with a social justice mindset, and her goal is to make yoga (actually!) accessible to everyone.